peterdri/ece-communications-labs/_ece450/lab1/calculating-ber.md

 ---
 layout: labitem
-title: Part 5 - Calculating BER
+title: Part 4 - Calculating BER

 permalink: /ece450/lab1/calculating-ber
 course: ece450
-prev: /ece450/lab1/rrc-pulse-shaping
+prev: /ece450/lab1/impulse-rrc-shaping
 next: /ece450/lab1/conclusion
 ---

 ## Objectives

-You will use the values recorded for each pulse shape to plot a BER-SNR curve.
+You will use the values recorded for each pulse shape to plot a BER-SNR curve and then compare it with theory.

 ---